Zilinghan/FL-as-a-Service/test/server-client/EC2.md

     pip install torchvision
     ```

-9. Start the server. **Note: For EC2, you should not use the printed IP address, which is the private IP, instead, go to EC2 console and use the public IP**
+9. Clone the repository and start the server. **Note: For EC2, you should not use the printed IP address, which is the private IP, instead, go to EC2 console and use the public IP**
     ```
+    cd ~
+    git clone git@github.com:Zilinghan/FL-as-a-Service.git gRPC
+    cd gRPC/test/server-client
     python mnist_grpc_server.py --num_clients=2
     ```